Abhinaya042005/lic/README.md

 <br>As v<sub>ds</sub>>v<sub>ov</sub></br> the mosfet is in saturation region.</br>
 <br>From the above calculations the operating point is (V<sub>ds</sub>,I<sub>d</sub>) = (1.8v,55.6uA)</br>
 <br>**Transient Analysis**</br>
+<br><p></p>Transient Analysis is done to analysis the response of the circuit to time varying signals.
+This helpfull to determine the signal distortion ,DC shift between the input and the output.
+This plays the key role in detecting issues like phase distortion.
+This is essential for high speed applications like communication systems.</p></br>
 <br>![Image](https://github.com/user-attachments/assets/547746fc-1925-4d24-a741-9fcc5da06f99)</br>
 <br><p>This is a time domain simulation technique used to observe the circuit response to time varying inputs.In this circuit for the input we need to give sinusoidal voltage signal in which the DC offset is 0.9v and the V<sub>peak</sub> is 50mV and the frequency is 1KHz the AC amplitude will be 1V.
 For this circuit analysis we had given stop time as 3ms.</p></br>
 <br><p>From the above graph we can calculated the gain of the circuit.</p></br>